-Dominic Raab has to go, says minister as 27 staff part of single bullying claim
+Dominic Raab has to go, says minister, as 27 staff part of single bullying claim

 “The combination of the pressure of work and unreasonable deadlines has had such an impact on some colleagues’ mental and physical health that they have visited their GPs, and some have subsequently been signed off work for extended periods of time,” the joint complaint stated.

 Meanwhile, a current cabinet minister said Mr Raab’s position was untenable.
-“Raab has got to go,” the colleague the Sunday Telegraph – saying they had “heard too much” from civil servants alleging that “he’s an absolute s***”.
+“Raab has got to go,” the minister told The Sunday Telegraph – saying they had “heard too much” from civil servants alleging that “he’s an absolute s***”.

 The minister added: “I just don’t think he’s a very nice human being.
 OK, we’re not there to be nice human beings, we’re there to run the country.
 But you need to respect your civil servants, and I don’t think he has much of that in him, I’m afraid.”

-It was previously reported that around 24 civil servants were part of the complaints across three departments.
-Mr Raab was warned over alleged bullying behaviour by several bosses at government departments he ran, it has been claimed.
+It was previously reported that around 24 civil servants were involved in the complaints across three departments.
+Mr Raab was spoken to in relation to alleged bullying behaviour by several bosses at government departments he ran, it has been claimed.

 Permanent secretaries at the Foreign Office, the MoJ and the Department for Exiting the European Union are all said to have raised informal concerns with Mr Raab.

-Tory MPs are keen for the inquiry ordered by Rishi Sunak to be concluded as soon as possible, but the probe could still take several weeks to finish up – with Mr Raab reportedly yet to be interviewed.
+Tory MPs are keen for the inquiry ordered by Rishi Sunak to be concluded as soon as possible, but it could still take several weeks to finish up – with Mr Raab reportedly yet to be interviewed.

-Former Tory party chairman Sir Jake Berry called for Mr Raab to be suspended while he is investigated over claims he bullied officials.

-Sir Jake said it would be normal practice in the private sector for someone facing such allegations to be stand aside while the matter was dealt with – saying ministers are “not some form of special human being”.
+Former Tory party chair Sir Jake Berry called for Mr Raab to be suspended while he is investigated over claims that he bullied officials.
+Sir Jake said it would be normal practice in the private sector for someone facing such allegations to stand aside while the matter was dealt with – saying ministers should not be treated as “special”.

-“The way these sort of complaints would be dealt with in the private sector is you would be suspended while they were investigated,” he said in an interview BBC Radio 4’s The Week in Westminster.
+“The way these sort of complaints would be dealt with in the private sector is you would be suspended while they were investigated,” he said in an interview BBC Radio 4’s The Week in Westminster on Saturday.

-Mr Berry added: “MPs and ministers are not some form of special human being, I think they should just be treated like anyone else is in their workplace.”
+Sir Jake added: “MPs and ministers are not some form of special human being; I think they should just be treated like anyone else is in their workplace.”

-The FDA union, which represents senior civil servants, has already called for his suspension, while Labour has accused Mr Sunak of being too weak to move against his deputy – one of his strongest supporters in the battle for the Tory leadership.
+The FDA union, which represents senior civil servants, has already called for Mr Raab to be suspended, while Labour has accused Mr Sunak of being too weak to move against his deputy, who was one of his strongest supporters in the battle for the Tory leadership.

-Ms Miller, anti-Brexit campaigner, claimed Mr Raab called her “stupid” and “naive” during an “aggressive” encounter at the BBC.
+Ms Miller, an anti-Brexit campaigner, claimed Mr Raab had called her “stupid” and “naive” during what she called an “aggressive” encounter at the BBC.

 In a carefully worded statement, a spokesperson for the deputy prime minister said Mr Raab “rejects the description and characterisation” of him given by Ms Miller.

-Mr Kumar said he had witnessed an incident described by Ms Miller, in which Mr Raab confused her brother Gary Marlowe, a GP, with Mr Kumar.
+Mr Kumar said he had witnessed an incident at a BBC recording that was described by Ms Miller, in which Mr Raab confused her brother Gary Marlowe, a GP, with Mr Kumar.

 “I have to say I felt no confidence that [Mr Raab] can differentiate between different Asians,” Mr Kumar told The Independent.
 “It left us both feeling a sense of disrespect and disregard for our identity.”